gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Renew the group keying material and distribute it to the OSCORE group (rekeying) upon changes in the group membership.

 A client node joins an OSCORE group through a resource server acting as Group Manager for that group.
-The join process relies on an Access Token, which is bound to a proof-of-possession key and authorizes the client to access a specific join resource at the Group Manager.
+The join process relies on an Access Token, which is bound to a proof-of-possession key and authorizes the client to access a specific group-membership resource at the Group Manager.

 Messages exchanged among the participants follow the formats defined in {{I-D.ietf-ace-key-groupcomm}} for provisioning and renewing keying material in group communication scenarios.